parkouss/rcontrol/README.rst

 * attach callbacks when a line is read (stdout or stderr), on timeout and when the commands are finished

-* copy files and recursive directories from one host to another
+* copy files and directories from one host to another

 What **rcontrol** needs (contributors, you're welcome!)